Our Privacy Philosophy and Practice

 2. Data storage and backup

 At Crazy Egg, we use Database replication to keep your data safe in the case of system failure.
-Full database backups are taken every day, stored on Amazon Cloud Storage (AWS S3), and kept for three days as an electronic copy.
-In case two or more database nodes would fail concurrently we would have to revert to a backup.
+Full database backups are taken daily, stored on Amazon Cloud Storage (AWS S3), and kept as an electronic copy for three days.
+We must revert to a backup if two or more database nodes fail concurrently.

 - ISO-27001 Certification: https://aws.amazon.com/compliance/iso-27001-faqs/